Elementarz

-Elementarz is a textbook by Marian Falski for teaching reading and writing to young children.
+Elementarz is a Polish language textbook by Marian Falski for teaching reading and writing to young children.
 The first edition, titled Nauka czytania i pisania dla dzieci (Learning to Read and Write for Children), was published in 1910 in Kraków and revolutionized the methodology of reading instruction in Poland.
 It was illustrated by Jan Rembowski.
 It was released in many versions and numerous reprints.
 It became the most frequently published Polish alphabet book and the longest-running publication of its kind in the world.